 Tina has been working at the clinic as a Veterinary Assistant since 2013.
 Tina’s pets have been some of her closest friends.
-There have always been a number of stray cats, dogs and maybe a few skunks that were brought home as a child, and this hasn’t really changed.
+There have always been stray cats, dogs and maybe a skunk that were brought home as a child, and this hasn’t really changed.
 Growing up in Southern Alberta she dreamed of living on a farm and working with animals.
 In 2007, Tina moved with her husband, three children and their pets to a small farm near St. Gregor.
 After many years in customer service, she wanted a job where helping people and animals could come together.
 She really enjoys helping both animals and their people feel relaxed and well cared for while they are here.
-Over the years their farm has grown to include a variety of pets including two dogs – one of them is a one-eyed German Shepherd mix that wandered in as a stray and never left.
-They have two house cats and a few barn cats that showed up as strays and then stayed due to being neutered and well fed.
-They also have Gypsy Vanner horses, a couple of cows and goats, quite a few chickens and ducks, and one photo-bombing llama named Louie.
+Over the years their farm has grown to include a variety of pets including their dog Sage, two house cats and a few barn cats that showed up as strays and then stayed due to being neutered and well fed.
+They also have Gypsy Vanner horses, a cow named Mama C, Chickens, and one photo-bombing llama named Louie.

 Andra enjoys the steady stream of various animals that fill her days at work.
 She started in 2002.
 Animals have always been a part of Andra’s home life.
 She has had a few long-lived dogs in the house and many cats.
 Recently Andra’s family said goodbye to the wonderful brown dog Whiskey.
 In time she hopes that a special dog will once again be part of the family.
 Andra grew up in Humboldt, Saskatoon and Foam Lake.
 Married life has taken Andra to Alberta, Manitoba, Nova Scotia, Ohio and Alaska.
 Andra loves Saskatchewan, the beautiful landscape and the living skies.
 Andra lives in Lake Lenore with her husband Martin in the house that was built by his grandparents.
 Andra enjoys her large garden and woodfire pizza oven, live music shows and playing the fiddle.

 Tammy started working in Humboldt in 2014 as a RVT.
 Tammy is very passionate about her job and loves to learn/help to improve in the clinic.
 Tammy is highly interested when large animals come into the clinic/do out calls, but she also loves to spend time with the furry little creatures.
 She grew up in southern Saskatchewan near a small town called Harptree on a mixed farm of grain and cattle with her parents, brother and sister.
-She now lives with her fiancé Ryan and their son Tarkus and daughter Aria on an acreage near Leroy.
-They have 2 dogs: Luna, a German Shepherd X; Tikka, a Black Labrador Retriever; and Kahleesi their cat.
+She now lives with her husband Ryan and their son Tarkus and daughter Aria on an acreage near Leroy.
+They have 2 dogs: Luna, a German Shepherd X; Tikka, a Black Labrador Retriever and their cats: Kahleesi, Jumper, and Cheetah.
 She also has Meeka, a Siberian Husky that is living with her parents on the farm.
 She enjoys being outside in the fresh air and going out hunting with family.

 Nancy grew up on her family’s dairy farm in southern Manitoba.
 She acquired a degree in Medical Rehabilitation, Physiotherapy at the University of Manitoba and worked at a hospital in Winnipeg for several years.
-However, her love of the farm and interest in the health and wellbeing of the cattle herd led her back to school, and she graduated from the Western College of Veterinary Medicine in 2000.
+She returned to school and graduated from the Western College of Veterinary Medicine in 2000.
 She began her veterinary career in a mixed animal practice in Ponoka, AB and later in Morden, MB.
 Nancy joined the team at the Animal Health Clinic in 2010, where she currently works part time and enjoys both the large and small animal aspects of the practice.
 Nancy lives on an acreage with her husband and five children where, outside of work, she is busy with her kids’ school activities, sports teams and youth programs at their church.

 Kim graduated from the Western College of Veterinary Medicine in Saskatoon in 1996.
 Kim is originally from the interior of British Columbia.
-She grew up in Armstrong and did an undergraduate degree in agriculture at UBC in Vancouver before moving to Saskatchewan.
+She grew up in Armstrong and earned an undergraduate degree in agriculture at UBC in Vancouver before moving to Saskatchewan.
 After vet school, Kim started working for Jim Sawatsky at Animal Management Services.
 In 2009, she purchased the practice from Dr. Sawatsky and changed the name to the Animal Health Clinic of Humboldt.
 Kim truly enjoys mixed animal practice; working with all species and their owners makes life interesting.
-Kim is married and has two children.
-When not at work, Kim enjoys walking her dog Baxter and watching her kids play hockey.
+Kim is married and has two children and has a new dog named Kona.